jrusev/TelerikAcademy/git-commands.md

 * `git reset --hard [revision]` - goes back to an old revision and deletes history (use only when work is not already shared).
 * Revert to a previous Git commit - [http://stackoverflow.com/questions/4114095/revert-to-a-previous-git-commit]
 * `git checkout -- .` - discard unstaged changes (changes in the working copy that are not added to the index).
-* `git commit --amend` - change the commit message of the most recent commit.
+* `git commit --amend --no-edit` - replace the most recent commit (without changing its commit message).

 ### Forking Workflow
 - [Making a pull-request](https://www.atlassian.com/git/tutorials/making-a-pull-request/example), [Forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow)